sdhalpern86/policies/source/sections/disaster_recovery_policy.md

 ## 3. Reconstitution Phase

 This section discusses activities necessary for restoring 1healthy.world operations at the original or new site.
 The goal is to restore full operations within 24 hours of a disaster or outage.
-When the hosted data center at the original or new site has been restored, Catalyze operations at the alternate site may be transitioned back.
+When the hosted data center at the original or new site has been restored, 1healthy.world operations at the alternate site may be transitioned back.
 The goal is to provide a seamless transition of operations from the alternate site to the computer center.

 1. Original or New Site Restoration
 	* Begin replication of new environment using automated and tested scripts. - Dev Ops